 One of the key features of this centre is it’s reconstructed crannog, which is a type of wooden roundhouse which incorporates stilts.
-Due to the use of stilts, crannogs had a very limited lifespan, and this sort of thing is rare to see.
+Due to the use of stilts, crannogs have a very limited lifespan, so this sort of thing is rare to see.

 One such object recently found was a wooden butter dish, which still had some bits of decomposed butter on it.

 “When they started excavating, they pulled out this square wooden dish, well around three quarters of a square wooden dish, which had these really nice chisel marks on the sides as well as this grey stuff.”

 Liped [sic] analysis on this matter found that it was dairy material, with experts believing it likely originated from a cow.

 Holes in the bottom of the wooden dish further suggest that it was used for the buttering process.

 Cream would have been churned until thickened until it splits to form the buttermilk, with a woven cloth – possibly made from nettle fibers – placed in the dish with the clumps of cream then further pushed through to separate the last of the liquid.” – Rich Hiden, Scottish Crannog Centre Archaeologist